danhje/dotfiles/README.md

 ⚠️ Warning, this will irrevocably replace your config with mine, and install a bunch of stuff on your system.

-The installaction script is idempotent, so to update your config to the latest version, simply re-run the command above, or use the alias that was defined the first time you ran the installation script:
+The installation script is idempotent, so to update your config to the latest version, simply re-run the command above, or use the alias that was defined the first time you ran the installation script:

 ```shell
 updot